dandschevy/surfs_up/README.md

 The purpose of the Surfs Up Module 9 Challenge was to retrieve data related to the temperatures on Oahu for the months of June and December, display the data in a dataframe, provide a statistical summary of the data, and create a write-up to discuss the analysis of the results.

 In order to accomplish the assignment, the following steps were completed:
-  1. Filter several years of data to only show the months required and the temperatures.
+  1. Filter several years of data for June and December temperatures
   2. Create a list from the data
   3. Create a dataframe of the data
   4. Provide a statistical summary analysis of the temperature data